microsoft/UFO/README.md

 ## 🎬 Demo Examples

 We present two demo videos that complete user request on Windows OS using UFO.
-For more case stufu, please consult our [technical report](UFO_paper.pdf).
+For more case study, please consult our [technical report](./assets/UFO_paper.pdf).

 #### 1️⃣🗑️ Example 1: Deleting all notes on a PowerPoint presentation.
 In this example, we will demonstrate how to efficiently use UFO to delete all notes on a PowerPoint presentation with just a few simple steps.
 Explore this functionality to enhance your productivity and work smarter, not harder!